Our colour principles

 However, there are significant difficulties when using orange in our designs, including colour contrast and accessibility issues.
 To tackle these we have come up with an additional colour called $color-orange.

 Brand orange vs Product orange

-Product orange is a modified version of our Brand orange colour which has been created with the objective to use orange in interactive elements and components within our interfaces.
+Product orange is a modified version of our Brand orange colour.
+Product orange was created specifically for use in interactive elements and components in our interfaces.